Related publications

 You usually need to apply online for Universal Credit.
 You can also apply by phone, by calling the Universal Credit helpline on 0800 328 5644.
 You may also be able to get someone to visit you at home if you:

-If you're worried that you cannot apply for Universal Credit without help, Citizens Advice have a Help to Claim service that you can use.
+If you're worried that you cannot apply for Universal Credit without help, Citizens Advice has a Help to Claim service that you can use.

-You'll also need to provide information about your income and assets, such as savings or investments.
+You'll also need to provide information about your income and assets, such as savings or investments, your housing costs and any disability or health condition that affects your work.